Efrack09/Programming2/introstructuredprog.md

 + When we pass primitive data as an argument to a function, the function receives a copy of the data, not the original.
 Changes made to an argument in the function have no effect on the original argument outside the function.
 Primitive data is passed by value.
 + When we pass composite data as an argument to a function, the function receives a reference that points to the original argument.
 + Altering the argument affects the original data and therefore affects other variables that point to the same data, even outside the function.
 Composite data is passed by reference.
+## Data type conversion
+In computer science, type conversion or typecasting refers to changing an entity of one datatype into another.
+There are two types of conversion: implicit and explicit.
+The term for implicit type conversion is coercion.
+Explicit type conversion in some specific way is known as casting.
+Explicit type conversion can also be achieved with separately defined conversion routines such as an overloaded object constructor.
+Implicit type conversion, also known as coercion, is an automatic type conversion by the compiler.
+Some languages allow, or even require compilers to provide coercion.
+In a mixed type expression, a subtype s will be converted into a supertype t or some subtypes s1, s2, ... will be converted to a supertype t (maybe none of the si is of type t) at runtime so that the program will run correctly.
+#### _Example_
+    double  d;
+    long    l;
+    int     i;
+    if (d > i)      d = i;
+    if (i > l)      l = i;
+    if (d == l)     d *= 2;

 [Benjamin Barona](https://github.com/benjamin-bar)